w3f/Grants-Program/applications/swush-dex-aggregator.md

 ## Development Status :open_book:
 We have added all our research work at [Ecosystem Fit section](#ecosystem-fit). \
-Our initial UI which we created is hosted [here](https://swush-labs.github.io/swush-me-app/) which we have iterated as per the designs shared at [Project Details](#project-details).
+Our initial UI which we created is hosted [here](https://swush-labs.github.io/swush-me-app/), but we plan to iterate as per the designs shared at [Project Details](#project-details).

 ## Development Roadmap :nut_and_bolt: